winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

 program.
 This means, that if you are a life-time member, you get back 40% of the asset creation fee after the vesting period (currently 90 days).
-An additional 40% would be in the fee pool owned and to be claimed at will by the issuer.
+An additional 40% would be in the fee pool owned and to be claimed at will by the creator.

 ---------